benlansdell/ethome/docs/how-to.md

 ```python
 recordings = pd.DataFrame.io.load('outfile.pkl')
 ```

+NOTE: By importing `ethome` you extend the functionality of the pandas dataframe, hence can access things like `.io.load`

 ## 8 Summary and reference list of added functionality by `ethome`

 For reference, the metadata and added functions added to the dataframe are: